Signed by the Governor on June 7, 2013 and effective July 1, 2013, (ch. 2013-154, L.O.F.), House Bill 1309, as amended, made changes to grant

 Memoranda from the Chief Financial Officer and Division of Accounting and Auditing, Department of Financial Services:

 The Office of Management and Budget (OMB) launched new Federal grant reforms on December 26, 2014 for state and local governments, colleges,

 universities, and nonprofits.
 The new rule, commonly referred to as the “Super or Omni” Circular, streamlines eight Federal regulations

 (including OMB Circulars A-110, A-122, and A-133) into a single, comprehensive policy guide.

-Among the many changes in this new rule, the Single Audit threshold will be raised from $500,000 in Federal awards per year to $750,000.
+Among the many changes in this new rule, the Single Audit threshold was raised from $500,000 in Federal awards per year to $750,000.
 OMB advises

-that this change will reduce the audit burden for approximately 5,000 non-Federal entities, while sustaining Single Audit coverage for over 99 percent
+that this change reduces the audit burden for approximately 5,000 non-Federal entities, while sustaining Single Audit coverage for over 99 percent

 of the Federal dollars currently covered.
 As an internal control measure, non-Federal entities will be required to take reasonable measures to safeguard